fflorit/DynOpt/examples/README.md

 # Example use - DynO
-An example use of DynO with synthetic data can be found here.
+Example cases for the use of DynO with synthetic data can be found here for both a 2D and a 3D domain.